scale-it/algo-builder/packages/web/README.md

 You can also use `web.sendTransaction()` or `web.signTransaction()` from react app.

-Note: we don't support checkpoints yet. currently deployASA, deploySSC functions don't work.
+**Note:** We don't support checkpoints yet.
+Currently `deployASA`, `deploySSC` functions don't work.
 User should directly pass assetIndex, appIndex instead of asaName, appName.